acircleda/blog/content/post/2020-02-10-carbon-footprint-google-data/post.md

 * Step 4: CO2 emissions per passenger = (Passengers' fuel burn x 3.16) / Seat occupied
 * Note: for flights above 3000 km, CO2 emissions per passenger in premium cabin = 2 x CO2 emissions per passenger in economy

-Their [methodology paper](https://www.icao.int/environmental-protection/CarbonOffset/Documents/Methodology%20ICAO%20Carbon%20Calculator_v10-2017.pdf) *probably* paper has enough of this information, including numerous tables, to make these calculations.
+Their [methodology paper](https://www.icao.int/environmental-protection/CarbonOffset/Documents/Methodology%20ICAO%20Carbon%20Calculator_v10-2017.pdf) *probably* has enough of this information, including numerous tables, to make these calculations.
 While I intend to make a better attempt at this in the future, I just wanted a rough, liberal estimate of my emissions.

 I found [this paper from the Environmental Change Institute](https://www.eci.ox.ac.uk/research/energy/downloads/jardine09-carboninflights.pdf) that explained several different methods of calculation.
 The simplest is based on the World Resource Institute's liberal estimate of 0.18 kgCO2/km.
 I chose this because it was simple to calculate.